ohshitgorillas/ReducedReachKBLayer/README.md

 - ⌦: Delete (forward delete)
 - ⊞: Super/Win key

-Letter and number keys are referred to in `code` form, i.e. the the key immediately to the right of Tab is `q`.
-The Caps Lock key is denoted ⇪.
+Letter and number keys are referred to in `code` form, i.e. the the key immediately to the right of Tab is `q` and the key to the left of Backspace is `=+`.

 The image below displays the function layer for macOS.